KWR-Water/hgc/docs/source/hgc.io_to_be_merged_w.rst

 Steps
 ------------
-Operating the import module typically involves 4 steps:
+Operating the io and ner module typically involves 4 steps:

 1. Map the features in the original file to features recognized/accepted by HGC with “hgc.io.generate_feature_map()”.
 For example, “Iron” will be mapped to “Fe”.
 It is possible to check the mapping manually and adjust if necessary.

 2. Map the units in the original file to units recognized/accepted by HGC with “hgc.io.generate_unit_map()”.
 For example, “mg-NO3/L” will be mapped to ”mg/L”.
 It is also possible to check the mapping manually and adjust if necessary.

 3. Read the original file based on specified row and column ranges and and convert the data, with “hgc.io.import_file()”

 4. Convert the imported data to a dataframe in HGC default format with “hgc.io.to_hgc()”

 Note
 ----------------